 - Country: New Zealand

 If your degree is not yet approved, email our financial administrator.
-The degree approval process may take two to three weeks, so apply as early as possible.
+The degree approval process may take up to six months, so apply as early as possible.

 2. Apply online